-In January 2021, we entered into Amendment No. 7 to the Financing Agreement ("Amendment No. 7") pursuant to which, among other amendments, the minimum quarterly product net revenue requirements attributable to commercial sales of IMVEXXY, BIJUVA, and ANNOVERA for the fiscal quarters ending March 31, 2021 and June 30, 2021 were reduced, and we paid an amendment financing fee of \$5.0 million, which was included as a component of deferred financing fees in long-term debt in the accompany consolidated balance sheets.
+In January 2021, we entered into Amendment No. 7 to the Financing Agreement ("Amendment No. 7") pursuant to which, among other amendments, the minimum quarterly product net revenue requirements attributable to commercial sales of IMVEXXY, BIJUVA, and ANNOVERA for the fiscal quarters ending March 31, 2021 and June 30, 2021 were reduced, and we paid an amendment financing fee of \$5.0 million, which was included as a component of deferred financing fees in long-term debt in the accompanying consolidated balance sheets.
 Additionally, in connection with entering into Amendment No. 7, the warrants issued to the Administrative Agent and the lenders under the Financing Agreement on August 5, 2020 were further amended to provide for an additional adjustment to the exercise price if we conducted certain dilutive issuances prior to March 31, 2021.
 No such adjustments were made to the exercise price of these warrants prior to the expiration of such period.

 In March 2021, we entered into Amendment No. 8 to the Financing Agreement ("Amendment No. 8") pursuant to which, among other amendments, the minimum quarterly product net revenue requirements attributable to commercial sales of IMVEXXY, BIJUVA, and ANNOVERA were revised, the amortization and prepayment terms of the borrowings under the Financing Agreement were revised, and the Administrative Agent consented to a framework for our potential disposition of our vitaCare Prescription Services business.
-With respect to amortization and prepayment terms of the borrowings under the Financing Agreement, in connection with Amendment No. 8, we (i) repaid \$50.0 million in principal under the Financing Agreement during the three months ended March 31, 2021, plus a 5.0% prepayment fee, and (ii) agreed to make additional principal repayments as follows: (x) \$5.0 million on each of March 31, 2022, June 30, 2022 and September 30, 2022; (y) \$10.0 million on each of December 31, 2022 and March 31, 2023; and (z) \$41.25 million on each of June 30, 2023, September 30, 2023, December 31, 2023 and March 31, 2024, plus the prepayment fees described in the following sentence.
-In connection with Amendment No. 8, the prepayment fees on principal amounts being prepaid under the Financing Agreement were revised as follows: (i) 30.0% of the principal amount being repaid through March 31, 2022 (excluding the scheduled \$5.0 million principal repayment on such date, which is subject to a 5.0% prepayment fee); (ii) 5.0% of the principal amount being repaid from April 1, 2022 through March 31, 2023; and (iv) thereafter, none, in each case subject to certain limited exceptions, including with respect to a repayment in full of the obligations under the Financing Agreement.
+With respect to amortization and prepayment terms of the borrowings under the Financing Agreement, in connection with Amendment No. 8, we (i) repaid \$50.0 million in principal under the Financing Agreement during the three months ended March 31, 2021, plus a 5.0% prepayment fee and (ii) agreed to make additional quarterly principal repayments plus the prepayment fees described below starting on March 31, 2022 through March 31, 2024.
+Additionally, in connection with Amendment No. 8, the prepayment fees on principal amounts being prepaid under the Financing Agreement were revised as follows: (i) 30.0% of the principal amount being repaid through March 31, 2022 (excluding the scheduled \$5.0 million principal repayment on such date, which is subject to a 5.0% prepayment fee); (ii) 5.0% of the principal amount being repaid from April 1, 2022 through March 31, 2023; (iii) 3.0% of the principal amount being repaid from April 1, 2023 through March 31, 2024; and (iv) thereafter, none, in each case subject to certain limited exceptions, including with respect to a repayment in full of the obligations under the Financing Agreement.